atpay/atpay_php/README.md

 You can specify between email token types.

-***bulk*** - a universal token will look up card information by the "from" address.
+***bulk*** - a universal token will look up a customers card information.
 If none, will redirect to url provided.

 ***invoice*** - a single-user token will only work for a specified target.